zzzeyez/pecan/README.md

 You can also save and list themes by — respectively — using `--save` and `--list`.

+(These instructions assume your Übersicht widgets are stored in the default location.
+If they are not, then you will need to manually edit line 14 to include the correct location and copy the script into your `$PATH` yourself.)

 #### Create themes

 Because Pecan is styled using CSS3 variables, the top lines of `style.css` can easily be edited to change properties like opacity, alignment, padding, colors and more.
 If you are using this bar with Wal, then you should be editing `scss/style.scss` instead.